ajsherrell/lswebhomework3/README.md

 ```

-My name is:
+My name is: AJ Sherrell

-I like to:
+I like to: Ride my bicycle and build websites.

-I'm learning:
+I'm learning: always javascript, but also creating a website for my mom.

 ```